-Multi-lab experiments are currently assessed using the standard method of genotype × laboratory two-way ANOVA.
-In this model, large size and high significance of lab effects, and even more so of the genotype × laboratory interaction effects, are considered as indicating a replicability problem (Crabbe et el., 1999; Wahlsten, 2001).
+Multilab experiments are currently assessed using the standard method of Genotype $\times$ Laboratory two-way ANOVA.
+In this model, large size and high significance of lab effects, and even more so of the Genotype $\times$ Laboratory interaction effects, are considered as indicating a replicability problem (Crabbe et al., 1999a; Wahlsten, 2001).
 Such significance, however, should not be considered separately from the size and significance of the genotype effect.
-Methods with higher discrimination power are likely to increase significance of all effects because of the small within groups variance.
-Good replicability should thus be indicated by a proportion of variance due to genotype that is several folds larger than that due to the laboratory and especially the interaction (e.g., fig. 4).
-This problem may be solved by using a mixed model instead of a fixed model ANOVA, with the laboratories (and therefore also the interaction) regarded as a random factor.
+Methods with higher discrimination power are likely to increase significance of all effects because of the small within-group variance.
+Good replicability should thus be indicated by a proportion of variance due to genotype that is several times larger than that due to the laboratory and especially the interaction (e.g., Figure 4).
+This problem may be solved by the use of a mixed model instead of a fixed model ANOVA, with the laboratories (and therefore also the interaction) regarded as a random factor.
 We are currently engaged in adapting this strategy to the problem at hand.

-In general, the SEE locomotor behavior test was much more sensitive to the differences between B6 and D2 than the standard locomotor photobeam test, as demonstrated here using a direct comparison with data published from a multi-lab study by Crabbe at al. (1999), while the sensitivity to the laboratory effect and genotype \times laboratory interaction was generally lower.
-It is difficult to determine how much of the increased performances should be attributed to the different setup, to the different tracking system, to the robust smoothing or to the more sophisticated analysis.
+In general, the SEE locomotor behavior test was much more sensitive to the differences between B6 and D2 than was the standard locomotor photobeam test, as demonstrated here by a direct comparison with data published from a multilab study by Crabbe et al. (1999a), whereas the sensitivity to the laboratory effect and Genotype $\times$ Laboratory interaction were generally lower.
+It is difficult to determine how much of the increased performances should be attributed to the different setup, to the different tracking system, to the robust smoothing, or to the more sophisticated analysis.
 With most endpoints it was probably an effect of more than one of the above factors and their interaction.
-In addition to the much larger arena in this study (210 - 250 cm vs. 45 cm) it is also important to note that the animals in the photobeam test were run in complete darkness, as opposed to usual room lights in the SEE setup.
-In the case of the Center Time especially it is probable that both the large arena and the lights were the main factors that uncovered the big difference between the strains.
-With rats we noticed that darkness typically lowers the range of speeds used by the animal considerably (unpublished data), thus limiting the its behavioral repertoire and lowering the quality of SEE analysis, which is highly dependent on the speed.
+In addition to the much larger arena in this study (210-250 cm vs. 45 cm), it is also important to note that the animals in the photobeam test were run in complete darkness, as opposed to usual room lights in the SEE setup.
+In the case of the center time especially, it is probable that both the large arena and the lights were the main factors that uncovered the big difference between the strains.
+With rats, we noticed that darkness typically lowers the range of speeds used by the animal considerably (Benjamini et al., 2001), thus limiting the its behavioral repertoire and lowering the quality of SEE analysis, which is highly dependent on the speed.
 Arena size and light level, as most properties of the setup in this study, were deliberately chosen to increase the resolution and the performance of the analysis.

-In order to encourage the use of this new test we developed a simple stand-alone program that automatically performs the analysis described in this paper, including the smoothing, segmentation and computation of all the endpoints described above.
-This program, as the SEE notebook itself, are available from the authors.
+To encourage the use of this new test, we developed a simple stand-alone program that automatically performs the analysis described in this article, including the smoothing, segmentation, and computation of all the endpoints described above.
+This program, as is the SEE notebook itself, is available from us.
 It of course remains to be shown that the high performances of the SEE test can be generalized to other common and important genotypes, an issue that we are currently studying.
 Note also that SEE analysis can be easily upgraded.
-New endpoints can be readily developed in SEE and current endpoints can be updated, based on ongoing results (Kafkafi et al, submitted).
-In our experience the study of additional strains tends to promote this process because each new strain displays more clearly some patterns that highlight additional properties of locomotor behavior.
+New endpoints can be readily developed in SEE, and current endpoints can be updated, on the basis of ongoing results (Kafkafi et al., in press).
+In our experience, the study of additional strains tends to promote this process because each new strain displays more clearly some patterns that highlight additional properties of locomotor behavior.
 The performance of the SEE test is thus likely to be further improved in the future by the diverse efforts of the research community.